yakamara/yak/README.md

 1. go through default redaxo setup in your browser

+1. update core in Back End

 1. install [demo_base](https://github.com/FriendsOfREDAXO/demo_base) AddOn, can get uninstalled afterwards

+1. run `npm install`

 ### Further requirements

-* have npm installed
+* node and npm installed
 * developer AddOn installed (should already in with setup)
 * ydeploy AddOn installed (should already in with setup)

 ## Development

-Now to really use our SCSS and JS gulp workflow we need to change the resources
+Now to really use your SCSS and JS gulp workflow.
+You need to change the binded resources.

 1. in `src/templates/00 .
 Header [4]/template.php` replace `redaxo-demo.css` with `style.css`.
 You can remove the original redaxo-demo.css.

 1.  in `src/templates/03 .
-TEMPLATE [3]/template.php` replace `redaxo-demo.js` with `main.min.js`.
-You can remove the original redaxo-demo.js
+TEMPLATE [3]/template.php` replace all JS integrations and set the created `js/main.min.js` as single JS resource.
+You can remove the original `/resources/js` directory.

 1. `npm run dev`